Plugin Development

 settings:

-text: hello worldThese input parameters will be passed to the container as environment variables, with the difference that they will be converted to uppercase and prefixed with PLUGIN_.
+text: hello worldThese parameters are passed to the container as environment variables, converted to uppercase with a PLUGIN_ prefix.

 The above parameters will be transformed into the following environment variables: